 An important skill in the workplace is the ability to prioritise and organise tasks.
-With your PhD degree, you should be able to convince potential employers that you can establish and remain to deadlines and engage in both short and long term planning.
+With your PhD degree, you should be able to convince potential employers that you can establish realistic timelines and remain to deadlines.
+You are also able to engage in both short and long term planning.
 Time management skills are particularly useful for those pursuing project management or leadership roles.

 Independence & Responsibility

-Perhaps one of the most important things you have shown in your PhD is your ability to take responsibility for your development.
+Perhaps one of the most important things you have shown throughout your research project is your ability to take responsibility for your development.
 A potential employer should see you as someone who does not need constant instructions, but someone who can take ownership of problems and resolve them using their own independent judgement.

 It is unlikely that you will have stuck to your original plan.
 Things happen and you will have been required to adapt on the fly during your PhD.
-This is something employers are looking for if they operate in volatile markets.
+This is common transferable skill employers are looking for if they operate in volatile markets.